40 Spots to Find Dazzling Fall Colors with Expert Tips, Local Destinations, and a Leaf Hunt Printable

 This huge forest preserve has fall colors to find throughout, including an oak woodland north of 79th street.
 Head to the 190-foot-tall scenic overlook for panoramic views of fall color from above — and a glimpse of the Chicago skyline on clear days.
 Don’t worry about the climb; the parking lot is at the summit.
 If you’d like to hike from there, the Hawk Trail that rings the hill is just shy of two miles.

-The overlook is open most Saturdays and Sundays from 11am – 6pm from May 6 to October 29, 2023, but may close for construction or maintenance.
+The overlook is open most Saturdays and Sundays from 11am – 6pm from May 4 to October 27, in 2024, but may close for construction or maintenance without advanced notice.

 Knoch Knolls Park